Valentin Cassadine: Return

 Nikki Gantt from Soap Opera Spy speculated that Valentin could be the father of Charlotte (Scarlett Fernandez), the daughter of his ex-lover Claudette Beaulieu (Bree Williamson) whom Claudette attempts to pass off as the child of her cop ex-husband, Nathan West (Ryan Paevey) to protect Charlotte from Valentin.
 Meanwhile, SoapHub speculated that putting Valentin on Nathan's radar was to make way for the writers to reveal Valentin to be Nathan's long-lost father—a mystery that had been speculated on for two years.

+Exit and returns (2024–2025)

+In July 2024, Stuart was written out of the serial when Valentin went on the run with Charlotte (Fernandez) following his involvement with the Pikeman organization; he returned in December for three episodes when Valentin follows Charlotte in reunion with Lulu (Alexa Havins Bruening), and escapes following a shoot-out by the WSB.
+He returned again on January 28, 2025; and departed again on March 24, when Valentin is sent to Steinmauer prison is Switzerland.
+Stuart returned to the role on September 8 of the same year, when Jack Brennan (Chris McKenna) reaches out to secure information regarding double agent Colette Moreau.

 Romances

 Upon his arrival in Port Charles, Valentin takes a romantic interest in Nina Clay (Michelle Stafford) and they have a one-night stand.
 According to James Patrick Stuart, Valentin and Nina "have a lot more in common than just lust."
 He continued, "There's an attraction there for a reason and they are really going to click."